aws-controllers-k8s/community/docs/content/docs/tutorials/ec2-example.md

 Both resources were successfully deployed, managed, then deleted by their respective controllers.
 Although contrived, this example highlights how easy it can be to deploy AWS resources via YAML files and how it feels like managing any other K8s resource.

-In this example, waiting for the `vpc-ID` in order to create the **Subnet** was sub-optimal; the workflow didn't feel declarative.
+In this example, waiting for the `vpcID` to be generated and manually updating the Subnet custom resource is not fully declarative.
 The next example alleviates these concerns using a single manifest (YAML) to deploy the entire network topology.

 ### Create a VPC Workflow